davidmetta/secure_api/README.md

 This will create an initializer at `config/initializers/secure_api.rb` and a migration at `db/migrate/secure_api_migration.rb`.

-Don't forget to migrate your db before continuing, in order to create the `secure_api_tokens` table, and you will also need to update the initializer's required fields.
+Don't forget to migrate your db before continuing, in order to create the `secure_api_tokens` table, you will also need to update the initializer's required fields.

-#### Usage requirements
+### Usage requirements

 In order for the gem to work, your `User` class must have `email` and `password` fields, you can customize them in the initializer.